CHiPs44/pascalscript/README.md

 - A single integer parameter procedure: `WriteLn`
 - Comments

-Integer type will be the default of C `int` type.
+~~Integer type will be the default of C `int` type.~~

+Integer type will be set from a 16/32/64 bits "model".

 Language elements are limited to: